vestrel00/contacts-android/docs/entities/redact-apis-and-entities.md

 contact data in production to remote data centers for analytics or crash reporting, then it is important to redact certain parts of every contact's data.

-> For more info on logging, read [Log API input and output](./../logging/log-api-input-output.md).
+> ℹ️ For more info on logging, read [Log API input and output](./../logging/log-api-input-output.md).

 ## DISCLAIMER: This is NOT legal advice!